raspberrypilearning/ghostbusters/en/step_2.md

 #### 'Add backdrop' ingredient (collapsed):
 [[[backdrop-from-library]]]

-+ Add code to your ghost, so that it repeatedly appears and disappears.
++ Add code to your ghost, so that it repeatedly appears and disappears. __Test your code__ (ingredient/definition) to make sure that it does what it's supposed to do.

 ### Hint 1
 {: .hint-heading #hint-1 }